jackyzha0/quartz/content/notes/ass01-security-audit.md

 - this could be used to export JSESSIONIDs of other users.
 Which would allow the attack to access their account (while the other user is logged in).
 - It could also be used to present the user with a legitamate seeming message encouraging them to open a malicious link.

-## Path traversal
-- You can access the welcome page simply using the path /catalogue/welcome.jsp.
-This will load the welcome page with the username null.
-However it is unclear whether this is a security issue as curently the welcome page offers no functionality.
-- I dont think there are any path traversal flaws in this website.
-This is because there isn't any urls which contain queries or parameters relating to sensitive pages.
 ## Network-Level security
 - when a user logs in a post request to the server transmits the username and unhashed password to the server.
 This informaiton is susceptible to a man in the middle attack or other kinds of interception.
 Hopefully the website uses http.
 ![example payload](https://i.imgur.com/9Tn6gx1.png)